A Regime-Aware Fusion Framework for Time Series Classification: Related Work

 Because dataset characteristics vary, a long-standing question is how to identify the most discriminative representation \cite{Abanda2009}.
 Shapelet methods target local, discriminative motifs and perform well on some domains (e.g., ECG/outline datasets), but broad evaluations show no single approach dominates across datasets \cite{Middlehurst2021BakeoffRedux,Bagnall2017BakeOff}.
 Prior work has compared transformations via: (i) \emph{distance fidelity} (e.g., TLB for lower-bounded DTW surrogates) \cite{Wang2013TLB}; and (ii) \emph{global statistical criteria} (e.g., information gain, $F$-tests, Kruskal–Wallis) \cite{Hills2014}.
 Empirical studies also emphasise that performance hinges more on features than on the downstream classifier \cite{Nakano2014}.

 Most comparisons operate at the \emph{dataset-level}.
 High TLB or superior average accuracy does not explain \emph{when} and \emph{why} a representation helps at the \emph{instance} level, nor how to adapt across heterogeneous data within a dataset \cite{Abanda2009,Serra2015Similarity}.
-Moreover, non-adaptive ensembles aggregate evidence but rarely \emph{selectively} prioritise the most informative representation per sample in a way that is both effective and interpretable.
+Prior work has demonstrated the benefits of representation cooperation through ensemble methods that combine complementary symbolic representations, such as Co-eye \cite{Abdallah2020Coeye}, which uses multiple hyper-parameterised symbolic representations (PAA and Fourier approximations) with soft dynamic voting.
+However, non-adaptive ensembles aggregate evidence but rarely \emph{selectively} prioritise the most informative representation per sample in a way that is both effective and interpretable.

 In this work, we study when symbolic (SAX/SFA) and convolutional (ROCKET) evidence is complementary and propose a simple, \emph{interpretable fusion} that adaptively re-weights representations per instance.
 Our analysis links \emph{meta-feature-derived clusters} (``regimes'') to systematic gains over ROCKET with robust statistics (Hodges–Lehmann medians, Wilcoxon, and Bayesian ROPE).
 At the sample level, case studies reveal \emph{which individual samples} benefit from fusion via confusion-matrix deltas, and learned fusion gate weights, connecting dataset regimes $\rightarrow$ representation utility $\rightarrow$ mechanistic understanding of when and why fusion helps.